n2ref/fileup/README.md

 # uploadH5
-Upload HTML 5 a library for uploading files to the server.
+Upload HTML 5 is a library for uploading files to the server.
 Supports multiple file selection, drag&drop and progress bar for jQuery.

 ![Interface](https://dl.dropboxusercontent.com/u/31670130/img/uploadh5.png)